JanSmrcka/vse-web-dev-intro/README.md

 A simple task management application that we will build step by step.
 We'll start with the HTML structure and gradually add JavaScript functionality.

-This project is part of the **Web Programming Basics (4IT427)** course at the University of Economics in Prague.
+This project is part of the **React Programming Basics (4IT427)** course at the University of Economics in Prague.

 ## Table of Contents